With Alex Cora back, Red Sox hope for strong start vs. Orioles

 Cora, brought back over the offseason after being dismissed and subsequently suspended last year for his role in the Houston Astros’ sign-stealing scandal, retakes control of a Red Sox team that finished in the cellar of the American League East at 24-36 last season.
 Improvement isn’t a stretch, but returning the club to its status as an expected winner could be a tall task for the 45-year-old skipper in his second stint.

 “Definitely we’ll be better than last year,” Cora said.
 “No doubt about it.
 I feel good about the team.
 We know where we’re playing.
 We know the division.
 But we’ve done a pretty good job of working and getting better.
-The work doesn’t stop now.
-The work doesn’t stop on April 1.”
+The work doesn’t stop now.”

 The team already experienced its first setback after left-hander Eduardo Rodriguez was scratched as the Opening Day starter due to dead arm.
 Rodriguez, who missed all of last season following complications from a bout with COVID-19, isn’t expected to be out long.
 Right-hander Nathan Eovaldi (4-2, 3.72 ERA in 2020) gets the nod in his place, with the Orioles countering with left-hander John Means (2-4, 4.53), who will make his first Opening Day start.